 Empathy is a skill that must be developed as an essential component in the tool belt of emotional intelligence.
 This can assist a leader to more successfully work through periods of resistance while working with other individuals.

 Empathy is not capitulation.
-Listening and understanding does not mean that a leader changes course simply because there are individual(s) who respond negatively to directions and changes within the organization.
+Listening and understanding do not mean that a leader changes course simply because there are an individual(s) who respond negatively to directions and changes within the organization.

 Empathy is not appeasement.
 Acquiring perspective does not mean that a leader will seek the path of least resistance by sacrificing long-term success for short-term peace acquired by cowering to demands.

 The beautiful side to humanizing the organizational process is that where empathy is practiced and modeled by leadership, it is more likely to be reflected in the interactions throughout the team.
-When leaders listen, empathize, and demonstrate a hunger to ever improve themselves, they tend to attract team members with the same values who will assist them to build an organization of vision.
+When leaders listen, empathize, and demonstrate a hunger to ever improve themselves, they tend to attract team members with the same values who will assist them in building an organization of vision.

-As noted, empathy does not make a leader a door mat whom capitulates to negative forces.
+As noted, empathy does not make a leader a doormat who capitulates to negative forces.
 Conflict resolution by temporary appeasement in the face of resistance is the opposite of emotional intelligence.